Italian fashion pioneer Nino Cerruti has died - ExBulletin

 The duo had a profound impact on the fashion world, before Armani diversified with its own fashion house in 1975.

-On Saturday, Carla Capasa, president of the National Chamber of Italian Fashion, mourned the death of “the most stylish man in Italy”.
+On Saturday, Carlo Capasa, president of the National Chamber of Italian Fashion, lamented the death of “the most chic man in Italy”.

-She called the designer, often seen at his fashion shows in his signature yellow sweater, “a great innovator, a creative visionary and a forerunner of many of today’s realities” in fashion.
+He called the designer, often seen on his fashion shows in his signature yellow sweater, “a great innovator, a creative visionary and a forerunner of many of today’s realities” in fashion.

 “He leaves a great legacy: the courage to invest and believe in youth.
 It was he who believed in a very young Giorgio Armani.”